 In France, the average consumption of confectionery is estimated at 3,3 kg per year and per capita (in Europe, only Italians consume less).
 The vast majority of confectionery products are the subject of so-called “impulse” purchases - in particular by children - which occur throughout the year.

-Some of them are however rather consumed on the occasion of festivals (baptisms, Communion, Easter, Christmas): this is the case in particular for sugared almonds, candied chestnuts, papillotes, candied fruits.
+Some of them are however rather consumed on the occasion of festivals (baptisms, Communion, Easter, Holidays): this is the case in particular for sugared almonds, candied chestnuts, papillotes, candied fruits.

 In the kitchen with the playfood trend (See Playfood), some sweets have entered the restaurant in original and sometimes innovative dessert recipes.
 See amazing.
 Other sweets are sure to follow.